The Honest Courtesan

-The Honest Courtesan is a 1992 biographical book by Margaret Rosenthal about a 16th-century Venetian courtesan named Veronica Franco.
+The Honest Courtesan is a 1993 book by Margaret Rosenthal, a biography of Veronica Franco, the 16th-century Venetian courtesan.

 Description

-The Venetian courtesan has long captured the imagination as a female symbol of sexual license, elegance, beauty and unruliness.
-What then to make of the cortigiana onesta - the honest courtesan who recast virtue as intellectual integrity and offered wit and refinement in return for patronage and a place in public life?
-Veronica Franco (1546–1591) was such a woman, a writer and citizen of Venice, whose published poems and familiar letters offer rich testimony to the complexity of the honest courtesan's position.
+"The Venetian courtesan has long captured the imagination as a female symbol of sexual license, elegance, beauty and unruliness.
+What then to make of the cortigiana onesta - the honest courtesan who recast virtue as intellectual integrity and offered wit and refinement in return for patronage and a place in public life?"
+Veronica Franco (1546–1591) was such a woman, a writer and citizen of Venice, whose published poems and letters offer testimony to the complexity of the honest courtesan's position.

 Adaptation

-In 1998, the film Dangerous Beauty was based on this book.
-The movie starred Catherine McCormack as Veronica Franco and was directed by Marshall Herskovitz.
-The film, also released as A Destiny of Her Own in some regions, was re-titled The Honest Courtesan for video release in the United Kingdom and Europe in 1999.
+The book was adapted for the 1998 film Dangerous Beauty, directed by Marshall Herskovitz and starring Catherine McCormack as Franco.
+Also released as A Destiny of Her Own in some regions, the film was re-titled The Honest Courtesan for video release in the United Kingdom and Europe in 1999.